mosip/documentation/docs/anonymous-profiling-support.md

 ## Design

 ### Anonymous Identity Issuance Profile event

-This profile will be used during the identity issuance.
-The profile will be available from 1.1.5.5 and above.
+* This profile will be used during the identity issuance.
+* The profile will be available from 1.1.5.5 and above.
+* The profile data is captured in a `anonymous_profile` table under the `idrepo schema`.

-DTO name: io.mosip.analytics.event.anonymous.IdentityIssuanceProfile
+**DTO name**: io.mosip.analytics.event.anonymous.IdentityIssuanceProfile

+The event is published when an entry is made in the ID repo.

 ```jsonc
 {